-The following pages include the Signatures page for this Quarterly Report on Form 10-Q, and two separate Certifications of our Chief Executive Officer and our Chief Financial Officer.
+Exhibits 31.1, 31.2 and 32 to this Quarterly Report on Form 10-Q include Certifications of our Chief Executive Officer and our Chief Financial Officer.

-The first form of Certification is required by Rule 13a-14 under the Exchange Act in accordance with Section 302 of the Sarbanes-Oxley Act of 2002 (the "Section 302 Certification").
-The Section 302 Certification includes references to an evaluation of the effectiveness of the design and operation of our "disclosure controls and procedures" and our "internal controls and procedures for financial reporting".
-Item 4 of Part I of this Quarterly Report presents the conclusions of our Chief Executive Officer and our Chief Financial Officer about the effectiveness of such controls based on and as of the date of such evaluation (relating to Item 4 of the Section 302 Certification), and contains additional information concerning disclosures to our Audit Committee and independent auditors with regard to deficiencies in internal controls and fraud (Item 5 of the Section 302 Certification) and related matters (Item 6 of the Section 302 Certification).
+The first two forms of Certification are required by Rule 13a-14 under the Exchange Act in accordance with Section 302 of the Sarbanes-Oxley Act of 2002 (the "Section 302 Certifications").
+The Section 302 Certifications include references to an evaluation of the effectiveness of the design and operation of our "disclosure controls and procedures" and our "internal controls and procedures for financial reporting".
+Item 4 of Part I of this Quarterly Report presents the conclusions of our Chief Executive Officer and our Chief Financial Officer about the effectiveness of such controls based on and as of the date of such evaluation (relating to Item 4 of the Section 302 Certifications), and contain additional information concerning disclosures to our Audit Committee and independent auditors with regard to deficiencies in internal controls and fraud and related matters.